-- ✓ The Mac OS is the only true alternative to Windows. - ✓ If you're planning on using your computer for graphics, you would be remiss not to survey what's available on the Mac. - ✓ The Mac OS is tightly tied to the Macintosh hardware. - ✓ Be aware that in addition to being tied to a certain version of the Mac OS, Macintosh software is also geared to specific microprocessors.
+✓ The Mac OS is the only true alternative to Windows.

+- ✓ The Mac OS is tightly tied to the Macintosh hardware. - Be aware that in addition to being tied to a certain version of the Mac OS, Macintosh software is also geared to specific microprocessors.
 For today's systems, you want Mac software geared to the G3/G4 processor.